 Linkedin message and connect request (our research indicates a 40% acceptance rate) take far less time than a cold call, never mind the morale loss which often occurs in a harsh phone rejection.
 Content sharing can also be done on Linkedin either to generate inbound leads or to create organic interactions with your target leads that are already part of your network.
 This type of “thought leadership” is an increasingly common methodology for salespeople to prospect new leads.

 Can you remember the last time you opened or let alone sent a letter?
-Maybe not, either way there are some examples of successful campaigns that involve direct letters or “snail mail”.
+Maybe not, either way, there are some examples of successful campaigns that involve direct letters or “snail mail”.
 A benefit of this approach is the space for personalisation that it enables.
-Moreover, a small cheap gift added alongside the letter can actually be worth the cost if adjusted to the current lead and customer acquisition costs.
+Moreover, a small cheap gift added alongside the letter might even be worth the additional cost if adjusted to the current lead and customer acquisition costs.

-Apart from networking through social media, there are a myriad of networking events happening for almost any industry and region where there are significant opportunities to prospect for decision makers.
+Apart from networking through social media, there is a myriad of networking events happening for almost any industry and region where there are significant opportunities to prospect for decision-makers.
 These may be fairs, exhibitions or conferences as well as events particularly oriented towards networking.
-The admission costs of such events are often worth the amount of leads a salesperson can generate at them if the right event is chosen.
+The admission costs of such events are often worth the number of leads a salesperson can generate if the correct one is chosen.

-If you are curious to understand why it is important for salespeople to look at new alternatives to cold calling, give a quick read to the following article: 10 Statistics Proving Cold Calling is Dead
+If you are curious to understand why it is important for salespeople to look at new alternatives to cold calling, give a quick read to the following article.